Heel pain/plantar fasciitis

 Designed to keep the plantar fascia in an elongated position overnight, night splints help to reduce the stretch and tear, and heel pain, that occurs when you take your first morning step upon waking.

 Adequate indoor and outdoor footwear plays an important role in the recovery from the symptoms of plantar fasciitis.
-At Active Foot Care Clinic and Orthotic Centre's Hamilton and Brantford locations, our experts can assist you in selecting the most appropriate footwear for your feet.
+At Active Foot Care Clinic and Orthotic Centre in Brantford, our experts can assist you in selecting the most appropriate footwear for your feet.

 - Cortisone injections

 Cortisone is a powerful anti-inflammatory substance which can reduce inflammation surrounding the plantar fascia ligament, and lead to pain relief.
-Heel pain from plantar fasciitis can effectively be abated via a regularly scheduled injection of cortisone at Active Foot Care Clinic and Orthotic Centre's Brantford or Hamilton locations.
+Heel pain from plantar fasciitis can effectively be abated via a regularly scheduled injection of cortisone at Active Foot Care Clinic and Orthotic Centre in Brantford.

 - Plantar fasciotomy